GoogleChrome/web.dev/src/site/content/en/media/the-video-tag/index.md

 ### Specify multiple file formats

-Not all browsers support the same video formats.
+Recall from [File basics](../file-basics) that not all browsers support the same video formats.
 The `<source>` element lets you specify multiple formats as a fallback in case the user's browser doesn't support one of them.

 For example: